 The soup is comforting—it’s creamy without any cream or butter from the inclusion of potatoes—and it’s slightly sweet from the peas.
 It’s also filled with fiber and protein, making it a comforting, yet light dinner option for the adults in the family.
 It’s also thick enough to serve it up in a reusable pouch if that works better for your kiddo.

-Serves one toddler and one mama (or daddy).
-Double it to make a batch for the whole family.
+Double this recipe to make a batch for the whole family.

 Use one cup cooked white beans instead of the potato for more protein and fiber.